SmartAdvisorOnline

 Disclosure: We may earn affiliate commissions if you buy via our links.
 This helps fund testing.
 See Disclosure.

 DNS leak protection is one of those topics people ignore until they realise the VPN icon is not the same thing as privacy.
 In practical terms, a leak means the tunnel protects part of your traffic while your resolver path still tells the outside world what you are opening.
-That is why DNS leak protection belongs in the same conversation as VPN encryption, kill switches, and the difference between free and paid VPNs.
+DNS leak protection belongs in the same conversation as VPN encryption, kill switches, and the difference between free and paid VPNs.

-In 2026 the problem is not limited to one weak provider.
+The problem is not limited to one weak provider.
 Browser behaviour, forced DNS features, IPv6, stale network profiles, and even app-specific routing can break otherwise decent setups.
 If you are new to the basics, start with what is a VPN, how VPN works, and VPN security basics.
 If you already know the theory, this page is the diagnostic centre you use when things still do not add up.

 Leak diagnostic centre